Random node reinforcement and $K$-core structure of complex networks: Theory

-Our mean-field framework begins with defining a set of cavity probabilities tailored to a problem, establishes closed equations for them, and with their stable solutions estimates pertinent quantities for the problem.
-This framework presents itself often in message-passing algorithms for combinatorial optimization problems \cite{Mezard.Montanari-2009} and percolation problems \cite{Newman.Strogatz.Watts-PRE-2001}.
-For our model, the two quantities to calculate are the fractions of nodes in a $K$-core and those in its GCC, denoted as $n$ and $n_{g}$ respectively.
-We first define two cavity probabilities $\{x, x_{{\rm g}}\} \in [0, 1]$.
-On a randomly chosen link $(i, j) \in G$ between nodes $i$ and $j$, from $i$ to $j$ given that $i$ is in the $K$-core of $G$, we define $x$ and $x_{{\rm g}}$ respectively as the probability that $j$ is in the $K$-core and in the GCC of the $K$-core.
-Based on the locally treelike structure of random graphs, we adopt the Bethe-Peierls approximation \cite{Mezard.Montanari-2009, Bethe-ProcRSocLondA-1935}, which assumes that states of nodes in the set $\partial j$ are independent with each other with $j$ removed.
-Under this mean-field approximation, we derive coupled self-consistent equations for the two cavity probabilities.
-With the stable fixed solutions of $x$ and $x_{g}$ from them, we calculate both $n$ and $n_{g}$.
-Basic equations of our theoretical framework are listed below. \begin{widetext}
+In our percolation model on a graph $G$, two target quantities are fractions of nodes in a $K$-core and those in its GC, denoted as $n$ and $n_{\rm g}$, respectively.
+For $G$, we first define two cavity probabilities $\{x, x_{{\rm g}}\} \in [0, 1]$ tailored to dynamical process in our percolation model.
+On a randomly chosen link $(i, j) \in G$ between nodes $i$ and $j$, from $i$ to $j$ given that $i$ is in the $K$-core of $G$, we define $x$ and $x_{{\rm g}}$, respectively, as the probability that $j$ is in $K$-core and in its GC.
+Under the Bethe-Peierls approximation, we derive self-consistent equations for $x$ and $x_{\rm g}$.
+With their stable fixed solutions, we finally calculate $n$ and $n_{\rm g}$.
+All the relevant equations are listed as below. \begin{widetext}